 Please note: Incomplete applications will not be processed

-An application is ‘made’ on the day it is sent to us containing all of the required information accompanied by the fee of £50.
+An application is ‘made’ on the day it is sent to us containing all of the required information accompanied by the fee.
 This triggers the start of the Public Consultation period on the following day.

 Once you have applied, you must affix a notice to the premises called a Public Notice.
 It must be displayed so it is easily visible and legible to the public for the 7 day consultation period.
 This must be displayed on the day you submit the application to the council.
 The notice must remain in place for seven days, beginning the day after the application is submitted to and accepted by us.